paul-ollis/clippets/docs/user-guide/finding.rst

     One special character you might find useful is the vertical bar (or pipe) symbol.
 This allows you to specify several difference pieces of text, any one of which can match a snippet.
-This is shown in :numref:`search`.
+This is shown in :numref:`search_tool`.

 At the top of the Clippets display is a search/filter box.
 You can press ``control-f`` or click on the box to edit its contents.
 As you type into this